 There are a lot of reasons you need cloth napkins.
 Mostly because they're less wasteful and a lot nicer when you're trying to fancy up the table for your in-laws.
 The classic route would be to go with anything that can be monogrammed.
 We also love these softer chambray napkins, which can be dressed up or down depending on the occasion.

-The Classic Choice: Typographer's Classic Dinner Napkins, $49 for four at Mark and Graham
+The Classic Choice: Typographer's Classic Dinner Napkins, $59 for six at Mark and Graham

 9. Two Skillets

 Every kitchen needs at least two skillets: one stainless steel and one nonstick.
 Why?
 The nonstick skillet is for eggs, and the stainless steel is for everything else.
 If you're only going to have one stainless steel skillet, the 14-inch is the very best size to get.
 It's the skillet we turn to again and again and it always gives us enough room to cook without crowding the pan.